inclu-cat/GAS-Terminal/README.md

 * Then click Execute button again.

-  **Don't let the word "unsafe" scare you.
+  **Don't worry about the word "unsafe".
 It's a dialog that all of us face when running our personal scripts.👍**

 ### 7. Click `Yes` and check the result (as shown at the top of this page).